SEND Information Report

 - Involve the teacher carefully assessing the child’s learning and development and progress, planning the next steps, putting support in place and then reviewing progress as they are responsible for managing the children’s support

-- In some cases involve the SENCO to support decision making and to help coordinate support
+- In some cases involve the Inclusion Manager to support decision making and to help coordinate support

 - In some cases require support to be added to by requesting outside agency advice